LonoCloud/conlink/README.md

 docker-compose -f examples/test7-compose.yaml exec --index 1 node ping 10.0.1.2
 ```

-### test9: Connections to macvlan/vlan host interfaces
+### test8: Connections to macvlan/vlan host interfaces

-This example has three nodes with web servers bound to local addresses.
+This example has two nodes with web servers bound to local addresses.
-The first two node are connected to macvlan sub-interfaces of a host
+The first node is connected to a macvlan sub-interfaces of a host
 physical interface.
-The third node is connected to a VLAN
+The second node is connected to a VLAN
 sub-interface of the same host (using VLAN ID/tag 5).
 Static NAT
 (SNAT+DNAT) is setup inside each container to map the external
-address/interface to the internal address/interface where the web
+address/interface to the internal address/interface (dummy) where the
-server is running.
+web server is running.

 Create an environment file with the name of the parent host interface
 and the external IP addresses to assign to each container: